Loading...

 6529

-Punk6529 is well-known in the NFT world for his big impact and many contributions to digital art and the Open Metaverse.
+Punk6529 is well-known crypto luminary in the crypto and NFT world for his big impact and many contributions to digital art and the Open Metaverse.
 Coming from the U.S. with a Harvard education, he got into cryptocurrencies in 2011 and jumped into the NFT world in 2016, collecting various artworks and leading projects to build a digital universe focused on freedom and culture.
 His name, Punk6529, comes from his digital avatar, a special Punk NFT that was the 6,529th piece created out of 9994.
 This number isn't just for show; it highlights his standout role in the NFT community, showing how NFTs are more than just digital items.

 (3,3)